katelloyd83/sound-fundamentals/modules/week-3/_posts/2010-01-01-capturing.md

 ![Save button](../imgs/save-button.jpeg "Save button")

-This will bring up a labeling scree, where you can label your recording something more sensible, before clicking the save button.
+This will bring up a labeling screen, where you can label your recording something more sensible, before clicking the save button.

 > As with tracks in Reaper, I suggest you label your recording something that will make sense to you later.
 >